 If you were affected by changes to exam arrangements in summer 2020 or are concerned about arrangements for 2021, we're happy to discuss the situation and offer information and support.

-Our campuses in Cambridge, Chelmsford and Peterborough are open for study and research work, though not for public events.
+Yes, our campuses in Cambridge, Chelmsford and Peterborough are open for study and research work.
+This includes our campus libraries.

-Your health and wellbeing is our priority, so we're asking everyone in our University community to follow safe behaviour guidance and social distancing measures on campus.
+Your health and wellbeing is our priority, so we're asking everyone in our University community to follow our updated safe behaviour guidance when on campus.

 Yes; we're currently running Virtual Open Days where you can join live webinars, chat to our tutors and Student Ambassadors, and get all the information you need about studying at ARU.
 We run undergraduate and postgraduate events: book your place today.